-This document, the 18th Annual Report of the Section106 Planning Agreement, is laid out under the schedule headings as found in the Section 106 Agreement.
+This document is laid out under the schedule headings as found in the Section 106 Agreement.

-As far as practicable, the reporting period for this document has been aligned to the calendar year, with the report covering data for 2016.
+As far as practicable, the reporting period for this document has been aligned to the calendar year, with the report covering data for 2017.
 This enables comparison of environmental performance year on year.
 Figure 1 shows the growth in passenger numbers at the airport since 1986.

-2016 had over 11.63 million passengers in 2016 which is the busiest year in the history of the Airport so far and shows an increase of 14.5% compared to 2015.
+In 2017 Birmingham Airport had over almost 13 million passengers making this the busiest year in the history of the Airport.
+This is an increase of 11.5% compared to 2016.

 Figure 1.
-Passenger numbers at Birmingham Airport 1986-2016
+Passenger numbers at Birmingham Airport 1986-2017